The Families of Freedom Scholarship Fund benefits financially needy dependent children, spouses, and domestic partners of 9/11 victims.

 How and when will I be notified?

-If you apply using Option 1, you will be notified by mail in mid-July (mid-June if you are attending a non-New York school).
+If you apply using Option 1, you will be notified by mail by the end of July.

 If you apply using Option 2, you will be notified by mail 4-6 weeks after your complete application and all required supporting documents are received.

 If you apply using Option 1, the award will be mailed to your home address in two installments on August 15 and December 30.
 The checks are made payable to the school on behalf of the student.